Is 14k gold body jewellery worth it?

 Some people are sensitive to the metals present in karat gold.
 Examples include nickel, silver, zinc, and copper.

-White gold uses a high amount of nickel to yield the white colour.
+White gold used to use a high amount of nickel to yield the white colour.
 This leads to it causing more allergic reactions than its yellow counterpart.
 Many body jewellery manufacturers now use nickel-free gold alloys.
-White gold is often alloyed with palladium, an inert metal of the platinum group.
+White gold is now often alloyed with palladium, an inert metal of the platinum group.
 This significantly lowers your risk of a reaction.
 Some people who cannot wear steel alloys can wear 18k white gold palladium alloys.

 Okay, so what else do you need to know?

 - Some people’s sweat is acidic enough to corrode the non-gold alloys in karat gold.
 This causes the jewellery to turn black and discolour the surrounding skin.

 - Over a long period of time, gold jewellery exposed to urine may get a rough, dull surface.
 The acids found in urine leach into the surface and dry to form a hard crust.

 - Gold jewellery will often become discolored when exposed to povidone iodine.

 - Gold jewellery may become discolored when steam-autoclaved; the indicators on sterilization packaging and tape appear to cause discoloration.